Chronic pain is a huge problem…

 "Pain is the biggest cause of disability in the US, particularly chronic pain conditions like Fibromyalgia, and we have not had very many effective treatments for it.
 But that may be about to change."
-Dr. Grass, Director of the Ketamine Research Institute said.
+Dr Grass, Director of the Ketamine Research Institute said.

-Chronic pain is now being recognized as a neurological condition that may be caused by "over activity" of certain brain circuits related to pain.
+Chronic pain is now being recognized as a neurological condition that may be caused by the "overactivity" of certain brain circuits related to pain.
 It can be compared to “turning up” the volume on a stereo system.
 The sound, or in this case the pain and sensitivity, is blasting in every room of the house causing widespread pain.
 Research has shown that one factor known to contribute to “turning up the volume” is a brain chemical known as glutamate.

 Glutamate and Chronic Pain

 Glutamate is a brain chemical that activates or “turns on” various receptors in the central nervous system which are like “little switches.”
 Activating them turns the volume up on pain and everything hurts.
-If that’s the case, then changing the glutamate levels and turning some of the pain receptors off you could dial the volume back down to comfortable levels.
+If that’s the case, then by changing the glutamate levels and turning some of the pain receptors off you could dial the volume back down to comfortable levels.
 And that is what a new treatment option appears to do.
-The RESTORE infusion has been found not only to block the effects of glutamate and turn the sound (pain) down but it also seems to “rewire or reboot” the system to return to normal operation – pain free.
+The RESTORE infusion has been found not only to block the effects of glutamate and turn the sound (pain) down but it also seems to “rewire or reboot” the system to return to normal operation – pain-free.
 The effects of the treatment can be very rapid, and in some cases, produce dramatic, long-lasting relief.